JRWynneIII/MandelbrotFortran/README.md

 This uses a queue to ensure load balancing.
 The approach is documented in Balras [Multicore and GPU programming: An integrated approach](http://store.elsevier.com/Multicore-and-GPU-Programming/Gerassimos-Barlas/isbn-9780124171374/) with code [here](booksite.elsevier.com/9780124171374/download/mcore_code_v1.03.zip), as well as in Gropp, Lusk and Skelljum [Using MPI](https://mitpress.mit.edu/books/using-mpi) with code [here](ftp.mcs.anl.gov/pub/mpi/usingmpi-1st/examples.tar.gz)

 ####Compiling
-To compile the codes use your fortran compiler, for example
+To compile the codes use your fortran compiler, for example gfortran or OpenMPI/mpich/mvapich and gfortran

   gfortran serial_mandelbrot.f90 -o serial_mandelbrot